vmware-archive/node-examples/book-service/README.md

 A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with PCC.
+This app has been tested with PCC version 1.8.1.

 # Prerequisites